freeCodeCamp/guide/src/pages/articles/miscellaneous/how-to-use-git-rebase/index.md

 ---
-title: How To Use Git Rebase
+title: How to Use Git Rebase
 ---
 **Were you referred to this page to get your PR accepted?
 Scroll right to Git Rebase at FCC then!**